2019-2020 Internal Funding Opportunities

 On-Campus Grants Assistance

-- Housed within the Center for Social Science Scholarship, the Maryland Institute for Policy, Analysis, and Research (MIPAR) assists faculty members and departments with their research, by providing pre-award and post-grant management assistance.
-To set up an appointment to meet with staff, email firstname.lastname@example.org or email@example.com, and check out our video to learn more about what MIPAR can do for you!
+- Housed within the Center for Social Science Scholarship, the Maryland Institute for Policy, Analysis, and Research (MIPAR) is a grants administration unit that assists faculty members and departments by providing pre-award and post-grant management assistance.
+To set up an appointment to meet with staff, email email@example.com or firstname.lastname@example.org, and check out our video to learn more about what our staff can do for you!

 - Current externally-funded social science research that MIPAR has supported include projects in economics, political science, public policy, sociology, anthropology, emergency health services, and more.
 Go here to read MIPAR research highlights!